Design the Augmented Reality

 Augmented Reality is a digital interface provides connections for human’s sensory organs between the physical and digital things.
 When you see the real-world environment through digital media like your phones or webcams, a computer-generated real-time visual input will be overlaid onto it, providing additional information in semantic context with environmental elements.
 Some of the properties of augmented reality make it easy to be tightly connected to the real world which make people think it is real.

 Augmented reality is an augmented digital layer of the real world, it cannot exist without an environmental context, which is the same with the traditional architecture.
 Traditional digital content does not have a real-world context, they just randomly exist in a virtual world, but augmented reality content does “exist” like real things.
 The augmented views can only be seen at a specific location and relied on a unique context.
 For instance, an augmented tree which can only be seen in the GSD backyard, an augmented statue which exists in the centre of a city plaza.
 When you approaching these places the digital content behind the real world will be revealed to you.
-When you design an architectural project, you will analyse the site, like its connectivities, environmental impacts, cultural context etc. And you will also need to do this in order to design an augmented object.
+When you design an architectural project, you will analyze the site, like its connectivities, environmental impacts, cultural context etc. And you will also need to do this in order to design an augmented object.

 Like a real object, augmented reality can be seen from different perspectives at various distances.
 It will become bigger while people are approaching it, and you can walk around it to view it from left or right.
 So it can be well integrated into the physical space you designed.
 This feature of augmented reality also puts some regulations for architectural design.
 To apply augmented reality, there should be some indoor or outdoor positioning devices to determine user’s location, or the shape, texture or materials of the physical object should be easy for a computer to recognize in order to calculate the right perspective in order to overlay the augmented view.
 So augmented reality provides chances as well as challenges for architectural design.